 Kappa Draconis is believed to be entering its red giant stage.
-It was the closest naked eye star to the North Pole from 1793 to 1000 BC, but wasn’t considered the pole star because Kochab, Beta Ursae Minoris, was significantly brighter.
+It was the closest visible star to the North Pole from 1793 to 1000 BC, but wasn’t considered the pole star because Kochab, Beta Ursae Minoris, was significantly brighter.

 θ Draconis (Theta Draconis)